 The National Curriculum defines our P.E teaching.
 At Key Stage 1 the children are taught Gymnastics, Dance and Games.
-At Key Stage 2 these activities are continued with Athletics.
+At Key Stage 2 these activities are continued with Athletics and Outdoor Adventurous Activities.
 The school has a large, well equipped hall, a large playing field and hard surface area, all of which are used extensively by the children.
 We also are fortunate to have the specialist help of a range of specialists, who support the delivery of the curriculum and extra-curricular events.

 The children are made aware of: the relevance of P.E. to a healthy life-style; safety aspects of P.E; the importance of teamwork and co-operation and consideration for others and of fair play in all P.E. activities.
-We compete at inter school level in competition between the other primary schools in the Walsall area in sports ranging from: Football, Tennis, Rugby, Athletics, Netball, Cricket, Rounders, Dance and Gymnastics.
+We compete at inter school level in competition between the other primary schools in the Walsall area in sports ranging from: Multi-skills, Football, Rounders and Gymnastics.